eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 3: State-chart of Wallet Solution

-The **Candidate** state is the first state of an EUDI Wallet Solution.
+The **Candidate** state is the first state of an Wallet Solution.
-This means it is fully implemented and the EUDI Wallet Provider requests the solution to be certified as an EUDI Wallet as part of an EUDI Wallet eID scheme.
+This means it is fully implemented and the Wallet Provider requests the solution to be certified as an EUDI Wallet Solution as part of an EUDI Wallet eID scheme.

 If all the legal and technical criteria have been met, including: